 A practical understanding of your soil is essential in managing your lawn.
 Soil pH is perhaps the most crucial element.
 Most turf grasses perform best when the soil pH falls between 6.3 and 7.0.
 We recommend that a soil test is performed annually to check the pH values as well as other nutrient levels within the soil profile.
 Any Carolina Fresh Farms Turf Center will be happy to send your soil samples to our soil testing laboratory.
 Our soil testing program is a free service.
 All you need to do is bring in 4 cups of soil into the Carolina Fresh Farms outlet and we'll be able to help.

 Verde-Lawn Hydro improves calcium availability in the soil and in the plant while providing improved soil moisture retention.
-When applied at a rate of 12 pounds per 1,000 square feet, Sol-u-Cal will raise the soil pH in most soils up to one full point.
+When applied at a rate of 10 pounds per 1000 sq ft, Verde-Lawn Hydro will raise the soil pH in most soils up to one full point.
 Use a fungicide that's granular or in the form of water dispersible granules.
 Headway controls a wider range of diseases than any other currently registered product, including dollar spot, brown patch and all other major turf diseases.
 Pillar G is a combination of two effective ingredients used to control and prevent numerous turf diseases.
-Heritage is excellent long-term preventative control of most diseases in turf.
+Eagle is an excellent long-term preventative control of most diseases in turf.
 Armada 50 WDG is available in water dispersible granules that require mixing with water and application via a backpack sprayer.
 It is effective against 16 of the toughest turf diseases and has a residual of 21 to 28 days.